innocentx0/C2-Dropper/README.md

 ## Evasion Features
 - Static String Obfuscation: The C2 server's IP address is not stored as a plaintext string.
 This prevents simple detection via strings or basic signature-based scanners.
 - Hex-Encoded Transport: The IP is reconstructed at runtime from a hex-encoded array.
-- Living off the Land (LotL): Utilizes native binaries for payload retrieval to minimize the introduction of suspicious new tools on the system.
 - Stealth Tactics: Targets public writeable directories and uses system-native binaries for a "Living off the Land" (LotL) approach.

 ## Configuration (Obfuscated Version: obf3.c)